 Rescue stickers, like the ones we have here, are recommended by the ASPCA to allow neighbors and rescue workers to see what animals might be in a home.
 Perhaps disaster strikes while you are at work or running errands and you’re unable to get home to evacuate your pets.

 Letting rescue workers know what types of pets and how many are in your home will greatly increase the chance that they are safely evacuated and reunited with you, and having their collars and ID tags will help the workers contact you.
-Further, you can carry around your own wallet cards should something happen to you while you’re away and you’re unable to come home.
+Further, you can carry around your own a tag similar to this one should something happen to you while you’re away and you’re unable to come home.
 We hope this doesn’t happen, of course, but letting emergency workers know that you have pets at home alone will allow them to send for help.